charanpulivendula/JSON-Parser/README.md

 # use-json-parser

-A custom asynchronous JSON parser with validation capabilities, designed to parse JSON strings or objects and validate their structure.
+A custom asynchronous JSON parser with validation capabilities, designed to parse JSON strings or objects and validate their structure by Reddy Charan Pulivendula.

 ## 🌟 Features